Org Export Reference Documentation

 a string, and whose value is a regexp matching link’s path.
 As an

-example, html back-end uses the following rules:
+back-end uses the following rules:

 '(("file" . "\\.\\(jpeg\\|jpg\\|png\\|gif\\|svg\\)\\'") ("http" . "\\.\\(jpeg\\|jpg\\|png\\|gif\\|svg\\)\\'") ("https" . "\\.\\(jpeg\\|jpg\\|png\\|gif\\|svg\\)\\'"))

-See also: org-export-solidify-link-text,
+See also: org-export-get-reference

 org-export-last-sibling-p

-below the one specified in :headline-levels property.
+level is below the one specified in :headline-levels

-See also: org-export-get-relative-level,
+See also: org-export-get-relative-level

 org-export-number-to-roman